 PEWSEY VELO CC RIDE ETIQUETTE & CLUB RULES

-When riding with Pewsey Velo Cycling Club, it’s important to remember that you’re riding as a group and not as an individual.
+When riding with the Pewsey Velo Cycling Club, it’s important to remember that you’re riding as a group and not as an individual.
 Everyone is responsible for riding in a manner that helps ensure the safety of themselves as well as other members of the ride.
 The club also expects its members to respect all aspects of the code when riding solo, in or out, of club colours.

 Every ride will have a “ride leader”, who will help guide the ride.
 However riders safety is the responsibility of individual riders.
 All riders are to communicate up and down the “line” if there are messages/directions to be shared within the group.

-All riders should act with consideration towards their fellow cyclists as well as other road users – yes we also wave “hello” to other riders when we pass them.
+All riders should at all times act with consideration towards their fellow cyclists as well as other road users – yes we also wave “hello” to other riders when we pass them.
 It is everyone’s responsibility to ensure that they follow the Highway Code and are courteous.

 Below are some dos and don’t that are aimed at promoting a safe and enjoyable riding culture: